Longitudinal Health-Systems (LHS)

 The longitudinal health-system pharmacy practice IPPE occurs on specific service lines in the health-system to expose student pharmacists to various activities.
-During this experience, students will be assigned quarterly to a service line and will be involved in general pharmacy operations, clinical activities, and/or quality improvement projects.
+During this experience, students will be assigned quarterly to a service line and will be involved in general pharmacy operations, clinical services, and/or quality improvement projects.
 The main goal for the student is to contribute authentically to patient care and workflow.

 Through Longitudinal Health-Systems IPPEs, student pharmacists will be introduced to the fundamentals of pharmacy practice in health systems settings.
 Students will participate in a variety of patient care-related activities.